limkokhole/diffhttp/README.md

 ## Logic behind the scene ##

+Everytime the URL captured insert to the table, the internal all entries list will be sort right away.
+Due to the list is always has been sorted:
+[1] It only need to do binary sort when insert new single entry.
+[2] It can quickly picks 2 siblings of current entry which consider as 2 CLOSEST MATCH.

-Everytime the URL captured insert to the table, the all entries list will be sort right away.
-Due to the list is always has been sorted, so it can simply pick 2 closest siblings.
-Then it will try to calculate the diff count for both siblings, and try to pick the CLOSEST MATCH sibling.
-If it did match "The Rules" below, then it will choosen to diff with the current entry.
-If the CLOSEST MATCH sibling doesn't match "The Rules", then it will try the 2nd CLOSEST MATCH to test the "The Rules".
-If both sibling failed to pass the test of "The Rules", then it will give up and mark current entry as [New].
+Then it will try to calculate the diff count for both siblings, and try to pick the least count of diff which is the 1st CLOSEST MATCH.
+If it did match “The Rules” below, then it will choosen to diff with the current entry.
+If the 1st CLOSEST MATCH sibling doesn’t match “The Rules”, then it will try the 2nd CLOSEST MATCH to test the “The Rules”.
+If both sibling failed to pass the test of “The Rules”, then it will give up and mark current entry as [New].

 ## The Rules ##